SMUnlimited/AMAI/README.md

 ## AMAI installer
 - The installer has to be downloaded separately as its much larger compared to the AI package.
 - Unzip the contents of the installer to a folder of your choice.
-- After unzip, download the newest version of AMAI and unzip it in the folder `{your-amai-installer}/resources/AMAI`
-  - Minimum needed is the `Scripts` folder and `MPQEditor.exe` placed in the AMAI directory.
 - Double-click amai-electron-manager.exe to open the installer.
 - You can install to a single map or a whole directory.
 ![installer](installer.jpg)